Pakistan International Airlines Flight 661: First plunge and initial recovery

-The faulty engine was suddenly fixed by itself as the speed of the left propeller immediately dropped in seconds from over 120% to just around 25%.
-In an instant, the massive drag force on the left side of the aircraft had vanished.
-As Captain Janjua had been making excessive right turn input on the control column, the aircraft immediately banked to the right in a large angle, taking the crew by surprise.
-The aircraft flipped over, barrel rolled and then plunged for 5,100 ft with the right wing perpendicular with the ground, all of which lasted for a total of 24 seconds.
-Panicking, the crew repeatedly tried to save the aircraft from the roll by deflecting the aileron to the left.
+The faulty engine suddenly fixed itself as the speed of the left propeller dropped from over 120% to just around 25% in seconds.
+In an instant, the massive drag force on the left side of the aircraft vanished.
+As Captain Janjua made excessive right turn inputs on the control column, the aircraft immediately banked to the right at a large angle, taking the crew by surprise.
+The aircraft flipped over, barrel-rolled, and then plunged for 5,100 ft with the right wing perpendicular to the ground.
+This lasted a total of 24 seconds.
+Panicking, the crew repeatedly tried to save the aircraft from rolling by deflecting the aileron to the left.
 They eventually managed to regain control and level the wings.

 The crew was clearly traumatized by the incident as they could be heard hyperventilating and their voices were trembling.
 First Officer Akram asked whether there was something wrong with the power.
-The other crew was still confused about the exact causes of the aircraft's bizarre state.
-They were so terrified by the plunge that they couldn't make a structured discussion.
+The other crew members were still confused about the exact cause of the aircraft's bizarre state.
+They were so terrified by the plunge that they couldn't have a structured discussion.
 Meanwhile, the speed of the left propeller had stabilized to under 5%.
-Despite this, a massive drag had been generated on the left side again as the blade pitch was in an angle that was close to a low pitch angle.
+Despite this, a massive drag generated on the left side again as the blade pitch was in an angle that was close to a low pitch angle.
 The power lever was moved forward, but the airspeed kept decaying.

-The state of the aircraft's performance had been largely degraded that it was impossible for the crew to reach Islamabad unless they put the aircraft into a gradual descent, even though they were flying over mountainous area.
+The state of the aircraft's performance had largely degraded.
+It was impossible for the crew to reach Islamabad unless they put the aircraft into a gradual descent, even though they were flying over a mountainous area.
 The crew reluctantly descended the aircraft to preserve the remaining airspeed, which was continuously decreasing.
-As they became nearer to the ground, the crew tried to decrease the rate of descent, but as a result this increased the depletion rate of the airspeed.
+As they became closer to the ground, the crew tried to decrease the rate of descent, but as a result, this increased the depletion rate of the airspeed.

-Fearing for another plunge, the trainee first officer at the back repeatedly told the crew to not put the aircraft into a bank or do anything that might have put the aircraft into a bank.
-He asked the captain to hold the altitude of 5,200 ft.
-Captain Janjua tried to hold the altitude, but to achieve that he had to decrease the rate of descent and as a result the airspeed decayed further, causing the stick shaker to activate.
-The crew later contacted the controller in Islamabad to request priority landing and also declared multiple Mayday to the tower.
+The trainee first officer at the back, fearing another plunge, repeatedly advised the crew not to put the aircraft into a bank.
+He requested that the captain maintains an altitude of 5,200 ft.
+Captain Janjua attempted to comply, but had to reduce the rate of descent, causing the airspeed to decrease and trigger the stick shaker.
+The crew then alerted the controller in Islamabad and declared multiple Mayday calls requesting priority landing.